apache/echarts-doc/en/option/series/funnel.md

 #${prefix} show(boolean) = false
 {{ if: ${position} }}
 #${prefix} position(string) = 'outside'
-label position.
+Label position.

 **Options: **
 + `'left'`

-    left side of funnel plot.
+    Left side of funnel chart.
 The corresponding trapezoid would be related to through [visual guide line](~series-funnel.labelLine).

 + `'right'`

-   right side of funnel plot.
+   Right side of funnel chart.
 The corresponding trapezoid would be related to through [visual guide line](~series-funnel.labelLine).

 + `'inside'`

-    the inside part of trapezoid in funnel plot.
+    Inside the trapezoid of funnel chart.

 + `'inner'` equals to `'inside'`.
 + `'center'` equals to `'inside'`.

 {{ /if }}
 {{ if: ${formatter} }}